Rougarou

-The Rougarou (/rugəruː/, alternatively spelled as roux-ga-roux, rugaroo, or rugaru) is a legendary creature in Cajun diaspora and a trickster in oral traditions in Métis and Francophone communities linked to traditional concepts of the werewolf.
+The Rougarou (/rugəruː/, alternatively spelled as roux-ga-roux, rugaroo, or rugaru) is a legendary creature in Cajun and Creole diaspora and a trickster in oral traditions in Métis and Francophone communities linked to traditional concepts of the werewolf.

 Versions

 The creature known as a rougarou are as diverse as the spelling of its name, though they are all connected to francophone cultures through a common derived belief in the loup-garou (/fr/, /ˈluː ɡəˈruː/).
 Loup is French for wolf, and garou (from Frankish warulf, cognate with English werewolf) is a man who transforms into an animal.